SimBioSysLab/birdsong/images/README.md

 The generator and discriminator were the same as the one used in 2.
 I experimented with L2 normalization in the generator, but all it seemed to do was to make the outputs non-multimodal.
 The spectrograms were not downsampled at all for this version.

+The visualized filters are the convolutional filters used by the discriminator.
+In other words, they are the features that the discriminator thinks are important to look for to figure out if the sample is real data or fake data.